jimhigson/oboe.js-dissertation/main/main.md

 connect to the majority of REST services.
 Degrading gracefully, the best compatible behaviour is to wait until the document completes and then interpret the whole content as if it were streamed.
-Because nothing is done until the request is complete the callbacks will be fired later than on a more capable platform but will have the same content and be in the same order.
+Because nothing is done until the request is complete, the callbacks will be fired later than on a more capable platform but will have the same content and be in the same order.
 By reverting to non-progressive AJAX on legacy platforms, an application author will not have to write special cases